robertschmid/Log4Swift/README.md

 and one or more of

-SPECIAL, TIME, DATA_DUMPS
+SESSION, TIME, DATA_DUMPS

 DEBUG, INFO, WARN & ERROR each limit the logging of lower levels so WARN will log WARN & ERROR but not DEBUG or INFO.
-SPECIAL, TIME & DATA_DUMPS serve special functions
+SESSION, TIME & DATA_DUMPS serve special functions
 OFF overrides all logging and prevents any logging from occurring

 To use the default logger simple use the singleton -